BIIE-DeepIR/chatgpt-for-slack/README.md

 **Note: this link won't run the workflow until the app is either running locally or deployed!** Read on to learn how to run your app locally and eventually deploy it to Slack hosting.

+**Creating further triggers**
+Only one trigger can be specified from a file when installing the app.
+The current setup installs the link trigger.
+When you run the workflow through the link shortcut you will run the configuration.
+In `configuration.ts` file the respective triggers are then created to keep track of @ mentions or direct messages.

 ## Running Your Project Locally